vinzent01/simple-ascii/README.md

 ## Improvements
-some improvements can be made in the future such as enabling custom fonts, and custom color, multiple layers of ascii select area or region and cut, and copy to another
+some improvements can be made in the future such as enabling custom fonts, and custom color, multiple layers of ascii select area or region and cut, and copy (done), undo and redo with ctrl + z